The Camp Community

 Cash is not needed or used at camp.
 We operate a “camp bank” system and keep a record of each camper’s expenditures.
-A statement will be sent home after camp with a refund or a bill.
+A statement will be sent home after camp with a bill.
 We encourage careful spending and make every effort to keep the personal spending of campers to a minimum, but please discuss your expectations in this regard with your child.

 Disposable cameras, camp clothing, batteries, water bottles, other camping equipment and stamps are the most costly items available in the store.